 - COCI 2020/2021, Round #4: Hop

 - many problems which are not translated yet,

 - or are not public for various reasons.

 I have also helped prepare 30+ other problems for the above competitions.

-Unfortunately, authorship records are incomplete for some of the problems, and there is no clear policy for autorship like in academia.
-For COCI, the coauthors may be found in the editorials/solutions. ↩︎
+Unfortunately, authorship records for older problems are incomplete for some of the problems, and there is no clear policy for autorship like in academia.
+For COCI, the best approximation of the set of coauthors may be found in the solution pdfs. ↩︎

 In these problems, I have supplied the abstract problem idea and/or solution, together with the code of the solution, and sometimes test cases and checkers too.
 The problem statements are decided by the contest coordinators. ↩︎

-All of the above problems were considered original (in the competitive programming world) at the time of the contest.
+All of the above problems were considered original (as in, never posed as competition problems before) at the time of the contest.
 However, similar problems may have appeared somewhere else.
-All of the code is original.
-The ownership of the problems is regulated by the respective contest licenses. ↩︎
+The ownership of the problem statements and solutions is regulated by the respective contest licenses. ↩︎

 Those are the main contests for Croatian high school students.
 The competition is mirrored online for an international audience, and several world-class competitive programmers such as Bruce Merry and Jaehyun Koo compete regularly. ↩︎